solliancenet/tech-immersion-data-ai/day1-exp1/README.md

     FROM [sales_YOUR_UNIQUE_IDENTIFIER].[dbo].[Reviews]
     ```

-13. The next data source we will be virtualizing is a CSV file that was uploaded HDFS.
+13. The next data source we will be virtualizing is a CSV file that was uploaded to HDFS.

 14. Within Azure Data Studio, scroll down below the list of SQL Server 2019 databases to find the **Data Services** folder.
 Expand that folder, expand the **HDFS** folder, then expand the **data** subfolder.
 Right-click on the `stockitemholdings.csv` file, then select **Create External Table From CSV Files**.